chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
  * 27 September 2023.
 “Conceptions of a Foundation in Mathematics”.
-Department of Philosophy, California State University, Chico
+Philosophy Colloquium Series, California State University, Chico
  * 11 August 2023.
 Comment on Sabrina Hao's "What are scientists talking about when they talk about particles?".
 Society for the Metaphysics of Science 2023 Conference, Dalhousie University
  * 11 August 2023.
 "Metaphysical Perspicuity".
 Society for the Metaphysics of Science 2023 Conference, Dalhousie University
  * 29 April 2023.
 Comment on Aglaia von Götz’s “How to count to one and a half”.
 Berkeley-Stanford-Davis Graduate Conference